Data Cube Overview

 To use Data Cube, you must perform some configurations from the CommCell Console.
 For information about setting up Data Cube, see Giving End-Users Access to Data Cube.

-After you administrator has setup Data Cube, you can access Data Cube from the Web Console.
+After your administrator has set up Data Cube, you can access Data Cube from the Web Console.
 For information about getting started with Data Cube as an end-user, see Getting Started with Data Cube.

 Last modified: 3/6/2020 8:52:34 PM